MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 1. On the **licenses/LICENSE** blade, review the available options.

     > **Note**: You have the option to download the blob, change its access tier (it is currently set to **Hot**), and acquire a lease, which would change its lease status to **Locked** (it is currently set to **Unlocked**) and protect the blob from being modified or deleted, as well as assign custom metadata (by specifying an arbitrary key and value pairs).
 You also have the ability to **Edit** the file directly within the Azure portal interface, without downloading it first.
 You can also create snapshots, as well as generate a SAS token (you will explore this option in the next task).

-   > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-   > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

-### Task 4: Manage authentication and authorization for Azure Storage
-In this task, you will configure authentication and authorization for Azure Storage.

 1. On the **licenses/LICENSE** blade, on the **Overview** tab, click the **Copy to clipboard** button next to the **URL** entry.